 There are several places to find potential candidates -- matching services such as NannyLane.com, a nanny placement service, word of mouth or even Craig's List.
 Ask your friends if they have any recommendations and help spread the word you are looking through your facebook page or twitter account.
 Research your options and find one that you both feel comfortable with and that fits your budget.
 You can spend as little as no money by using a free site and as much as several thousand dollars by using a placement agency, with several options in between.

 Once you have potential candidates that you would like to learn more about, Wingate has several suggestions.
 Begin with a phone interview.
 If you feel like you might be compatible and want to learn more, arrange an in-person meeting.
-Wingate suggests that for the first meeting, you agree upon a place other than your home, such as a coffee shop or bakery.
+Wingate suggests that for the first meeting, you agree upon a place other than your homes, such as a coffee shop or bakery.
 If that goes well, you can then bring the nanny to your home for an additional interview and to meet your children.
 During your interviews, there are several pieces of information you will want to know, such as the nanny's past experience, her philosophies on discipline and authority, whether she has any "extras" such as CPR and first aid certification, and her schedule.

 As a nanny, Tiffani Goings suggests you ask your candidate whether she plans to have children one day.
-While it is does not necessarily hold true in all cases, Goings believes that most nannies that plan to have children nanny because they truly love what they do.
+While it does not necessarily hold true in all cases, Goings believes that most nannies that plan to have children nanny because they truly love what they do.
 Again, although there are certainly exceptions, she believes that most nannies should have a passion for children such that they want them one day as well.

 Goings also suggests asking the nanny some questions that are a little more personal than your average interview questions -- nothing illegal or too personal -- but more conversational than questions you might ask if you were hiring for an office job, for example.
 While Goings wouldn't divulge her entire life in an interview, she expects that families want to get to know her on a more individual level.
 She realizes that should she receive a job offer, the family hiring her will trust her with the most important things in their world - their children.
 Additionally, she will become an important part of their daily lives.